Wire report

 What happened

-According to The Guardian’s source item, Canadian mother sues OpenAI, alleging ChatGPT led her daughter to kill herself, Suit filed in US alleges chatbot told Alice Carrier, 24, ‘maybe this is just the end’ as she struggled with suicidal thoughts A Canadian mother sued OpenAI and its CEO, Sam Altman, in US court on Thursday, alleging that ChatGPT encouraged her daughter to kill herself.
+According to The Guardian’s linked report, Canadian mother sues OpenAI, alleging ChatGPT led her daughter to kill herself, Suit filed in US alleges chatbot told Alice Carrier, 24, ‘maybe this is just the end’ as she struggled with suicidal thoughts A Canadian mother sued OpenAI and its CEO, Sam Altman, in US court on Thursday, alleging that ChatGPT encouraged her daughter to kill herself.
 The lawsuit is the latest in a slew accusing the company of failing to address dangerous conversations between users and the company’s chatbot.
 Kristie Carrier said in a lawsuit filed in San Francisco state court that her daughter, Alice, told ChatGPT about her suicidal ideations more than a dozen times leading up to her death but that OpenAI’s safety systems never flagged the conversations for human review or terminated them.
 Continue reading…

 Context